ScratchLang/ScratchLang/README.md

 This is an open-source project.
 Anyone can contribute.
 If there's anything discouraging you from contributing, let me know and I'll try to fix it.

 # The Plan
-This is mainly made in Shell Script, but if you know languages like C and Python, then you can make some stuff in that so people have many options to choose from.
+This is mainly made in Shell Script and Python, but if you know languages like C, then you can make some stuff in that so people have many options to choose from.

 Some .sb3 files are included in the resources folder so you can test your comp/decomp scripts.